usnistgov/ndn-dpdk/docs/hardware.md

   [other arguments]
 ```

-Mellanox adapters use a bifurcated driver.
+NVIDIA adapters use a bifurcated driver.
 You should not change PCI driver binding with `dpdk-devbind.py` command.

-To use Mellanox adapters in Docker container, add these flags when you launch the service container:
+To use NVIDIA adapters in Docker container, add these flags when you launch the service container:

 ```bash
 docker run \